Dihydrocodeine

 Rarely, serious side effects can occur when taking dihydrocodeine.
 These include:

-You should speak to a doctor if these side effects occur.
+You should speak to a doctor or pharmacist if these side effects occur.

 You should call 999 if you have a seizure or fit, or if you have difficulty breathing when taking dihydrocodeine.